hathibelagal-dev/instantpolyglot/docs/eng/Italian.md

 - **Mamma mia!** (My goodness!)

 - **Avere le mani in pasta.** (To be involved in something.
-Literally: "To have one's hands in the dough.")
+Literally: “To have one's hands in the dough.”)

 ### Regional Variations